-As a result of the illegal occupation of Crimea and the conflict in certain parts of the Donetsk and Luhansk regions, the EU and the United States have each authorised and imposed extensive sanctions on Russia.
+As a result of the illegal occupation of Crimea and the conflict in, and the temporary occupation of, territories in the Donetsk and Luhansk regions, the EU and the United States have each authorised and imposed extensive sanctions on Russia.
 See "Description of Ukraine- International Sanctions".
 Such sanctions, combined with the effect of the sharp fall in oil prices in 2014 and 2015, have had a negative impact on Russia's economy.

 In 2014, in response to the sanctions imposed on it, Russia imposed reciprocal sanctions on the EU, the United States, Canada, Australia, Norway and Ukraine banning the import of various agricultural and other food products.
 From 1 January 2016, Russia introduced a food embargo on certain agricultural products, raw materials and food originating from Ukraine and cancelled the preferential trade regime envisaged by the agreement on free trade within the CIS on imports of Ukrainian goods.
-Ukraine estimates these restrictions have, to date, contributed to a 62 per cent. decline in trade with Russia and any additional sanctions imposed by Russia are anticipated to further reduce the levels of trade.
+In 2017, Russia expanded the list of products subject to the food embargo.
+Ukraine estimates that these restrictions have, to date, contributed to a 50.4 per cent. decline in trade with Russia and any additional sanctions imposed by Russia are anticipated to further reduce the levels of trade.
 Because Russia has historically been the largest bilateral trading partner of Ukraine, the continued deterioration of Ukraine's trade with Russia is having and will continue to have a material adverse effect on Ukraine's export industries and economy.